ASharpPen/Valheim.ThisGoesHere/README.md

 ```

 # Changelog:
+- v1.3.0
+  - Converted from plugin to patcher.
+This means This Goes Here now runs before any plugins are loaded.
+- v1.2.2
+  - Added missing YamlDotNet, forgot to add it to the bundle.
+Woops.
 - v1.2.1
   - Fixed CopyFolder and MoveFolder moving entire 'from'-path into 'to', instead of just the indicated 'from' folder.
 - v1.2.0